 Now when I close my eyes and see the beautiful blue eyes of my precious mother and best friend, I let the tears flow.
 I have allowed them to become the river of tears that I am passing through with Jesus, as I thank him that my Mom is dancing in his loving arms.
 She loved to dance.
 When I picture my Mom’s gentle face, I do not try to block the view — even though it’s painful to know I can no longer see her.
 Instead, I give thanks and praise to God that we will embrace again when we he calls me home to be with him.

 When I am reminded of the softness of her skin, instead of wanting to run and hide, I am grateful for God’s faithfulness in allowing me to be with my mother in her last moments.
 I thank him for letting me hold her hand when she went home, where her Abba Father now strokes her hand and holds her in his everlasting embrace.

 I know I am not finished grieving the loss of my mother’s physical presence.
 It has only been a few weeks since she left her earthly home to be with her Savior.
 But I know that as long as I keep bringing my hurts, joys, memories, pain, trials, highs, and lows to my Shepherd, I will not want for anything.
 He is truly faithful.

-Though I may feel overwhelmed, He is right here to scoop me out of the waters if my face threatens to go beneath the surface.
-When I feel I am aflame in the rage of an emotional storm, He is right here with me to wash me with the waters of His soothing baptism of mercy and compassion.
+Though I may feel overwhelmed, he is right here to scoop me out of the waters if my face threatens to go beneath the surface.
+When I feel I am aflame in the rage of an emotional storm, he is right here with me to wash me with the waters of his soothing mercy and compassion.